yuanf2004/MMA8451-Accelerometer-Driver/README.md

 # MMA8451 Accelerometer Driver API

-This project is an I2C-based driver API written for the MMA8451 Accelerometer in bare metal C. The API allows for the configuration of the sensor whilst in standby mode (8-bit fast mode data reading and full scale range value) and the reading of values for the X, Y, and Z axes (raw and converted).
+This repository is an I2C-based driver API written for the MMA8451 Accelerometer in bare metal C. The API allows for the configuration of the sensor whilst in standby mode (8-bit fast mode data reading and full scale range value) and the reading of acceleration values for the X, Y, and Z axes (raw and converted).

 # How to Set Up and Use